 - The Swiss Financial Market Supervisory Authority (FINMA) has initiated a series of schemes supporting the fintech sector, especially in light of the country’s fast-changing banking environment and the speed of global digitization.
 This culminated, for example, in the adoption of a regulatory sandbox and the launch of a new licensing category for fintech companies, providing a flexible backdrop from which companies are able to innovate.

-- Despite relatively high smartphone penetration, the use of electronic payments is quite modest, with 17% of consumers occasionally making mobile payments and 83% never using them (Deloitte, 2017).
+- Despite the relatively high smartphone penetration of 73.5%, the use of electronic payments is quite modest, with 17% of consumers occasionally making mobile payments and 83% never using them (Deloitte, 2017).
 However, mobile transactions are predicted to increase significantly as payment infrastructure becomes more widespread and mindsets change, especially among the younger generation.
 Retailers and mobile banks also offer mobile apps.

 - High internet penetration has seen a correspondingly high use of online shopping, using PayPal, credit cards and cash on delivery as the most popular forms of payment.